Chanel Miller Is Done With Your Victim-Blaming

 But when the judge handed down a sentence of just six months in prison for Turner, citing his youth and potential — and the victim’s intoxication — as mitigating factors, Miller made the decision to release her victim impact statement.
 BuzzFeed’s Katie J.M.
 Baker published the 7,244-word statement the day after the sentencing.
 Miller told Baker, “I want the judge to know he ignited a tiny fire.”

 That fire spread.
-Within days, five million people had viewed the BuzzFeed post.
+Within days, 5 million people had viewed the BuzzFeed post.
 CNN’s Ashleigh Banfield read the statement on air, in its entirety.
-For many women, reading the statement was like hearing a primal scream from the darkest recesses of the soul, and recognising it as the same one we’d had trapped in our throats for years.
-Now Chanel Miller has dropped her anonymity and released the memoir Know My Name, about her experience as a survivor of both sexual assault and a criminal justice system that frequently re-traumatises victims.
+For many women, reading the statement was like hearing a primal scream from the darkest recesses of the soul, and recognizing it as the same one we’d had trapped in our throats for years.
+Now Chanel Miller has dropped her anonymity and released the memoir Know My Name, about her experience as a survivor of both sexual assault and a criminal justice system that frequently re-traumatizes victims.

 To say this book is beautiful doesn’t do it justice.
 Miller’s story is powerful and resonant, but she is also an incredibly talented writer who moves deftly between moments of teaching, observation, and narrative.
 Ahead, Refinery29 spoke with Miller about the book, her statement, and her plans for the future.

 The book is so nuanced in terms of the different emotions you experienced.
-There is a lot of anger, but there’s also humour.
+There is a lot of anger, but there’s also humor.
 Were you worried about showing all these sides of yourself?

 Advertisement